jake-knerr/jakes-dictionary/src/dictionary.md

 In other words, the names and structure of the code match the language of the purpose of the application. e.g., for a driving simulator, a class could be `DriveAtNight` etc.

-#### Domain Name Structure, Generic Top-Level Domain (gTLD), Country Code Top-Level Domain (ccTLD), Effective TLDs (eTLDs), Second-Level Domain (SLD), Third-Level Domain, Subdomain
+#### Domain Name Structure, Generic Top-Level Domain (gTLD), Country Code Top-Level Domain (ccTLD), Effective TLDs (eTLDs), Second-Level Domain (SLD), Third-Level Domain, Subdomain, eTLD+1

 a domain name is a human-readable name that is used to identify a website.
 Domain names are organized in a hierarchy, with the right-most label representing the top-level domain (TLD).
 The TLD is followed by the second-level domain (SLD) and then any further domain names.
 For example, `www.example.com` has a gTLD of `com`, an SLD of `example`, and a third-level domain of `www`. `www.example.co.uk` has a ccTLD of `uk`, an SLD of `co`, a third-level domain of `example`, and a fourth-level domain of `www`.

 Effective TLDs are used to identify the actual top-level domain in a given domain name, taking into account country code top-level domains (ccTLDs) and generic top-level domains (gTLDs).
 For example, `www.example.co.uk` has an eTLD of `co.uk` and `youtube.com` has a eTLD of `com`. eTLDs are useful to get the actual "site" address.

 The actual "site" name is the label that follows the eTLD.
+Often, the eTLD plus the next label is known as the eTLD+1.
+The `eTLD+1` is the registerable domain name.
 Any further labels are subdomains.

+eTLD+1 examples: `nytimes.com`, `telegraph.co.uk`.
+These are what are registered by the owner of the domain.

 See [Same-Site](#same-site-same-site-cross-site-cross-site) and [Same-Origin](#same-origin-same-origin-cross-origin-cross-origin).